Moustash/disneyRestaurants/README.md

 Make sure you have an emulator or a device connected to save time.
 Launching : `yarn ios`

-Standalone App : `yarn ios:release`
+Standalone App : `yarn ios:standalone`

 ### For Android
 Make sure you have an emulator or a device connected to save time.

 Launching `yarn android`
+Standalone App : `yarn android:standalone`